 At the undergraduate level, ubicomp factors into many of our core classes.
 Project courses such as Mobile and Ubiquitous Computing, the Art of Prototyping Intelligent Appliances and Mobile Applications and Services Laboratory provide students with hands-on experience in creating prototypes and software, performing user studies and contextualizing current research.
 Graduate studies vary widely, reflecting both the rapidly changing nature of the field and the range of skills Ubicomp researchers must synthesize to create world-class work in the area.

-Within the School of Interactive Computing, Gregory Abowd, Roas Arriaga, Sauvik Das, Thomas Ploetz, Agata Rozga, and Thad Starner commonly publish at top venues in the field, with many more faculty contributing according to their current interests.
-We apply our research to solve real-world problems that impact individuals and communities at local, national and international levels.
+Within the School of Interactive Computing, Gregory Abowd, Rosa Arriaga, Sauvik Das, Thomas Ploetz, Agata Rozga, and Thad Starner commonly publish at top venues in the field, with many more faculty contributing according to their current interests.
+We apply our research to solve real-world problems that impact individuals and communities at local, national, and international levels.

 Coordinator: Thad Starner